 Step 1: Figure out What You Want and Need from Your Mortgage

 The first step you should take when shopping around for a mortgage is to figure out what you need from your mortgage.
 There are a lot of small details to consider when it comes to choosing a mortgage that’s why it’s in your best interest to have a plan before you contact a lender.
 Here are all the details you need to think about when deciding on a mortgage:

 - Down payment.
-In Canada the minimum down payment that you need to make is 5%.
+In Canada, the minimum down payment that you need to make is 5%.
 The best thing you can do is to put down as much as you afford.
-A larger down payments means you’ll need a smaller mortgage which means you’ll pay less interest.
+A larger down payment means you’ll need a smaller mortgage which means you’ll pay less interest.